Grey-headed fish eagle

-The grey-headed fish eagle (Haliaeetus ichthyaetus) is a fish-eating bird of prey from South East Asia.
+The grey-headed fish eagle (Icthyophaga ichthyaetus) is a fish-eating bird of prey from Southeast Asia.
 It is a large stocky raptor with adults having dark brown upper body, grey head and lighter underbelly and white legs.
 Juveniles are paler with darker streaking.
-It is often confused with the lesser fish eagle (Haliaeetus humilis) and the Pallas's fish eagle.
+It is often confused with the lesser fish eagle (Icthyophaga humilis) and the Pallas's fish eagle.
 The lesser fish eagle is similar in plumage but smaller and the Pallas's fish eagle shares the same habitat and feeding behaviour but is larger with longer wings and darker underparts.
 Is often called tank eagle in Sri Lanka due to its fondness for irrigation tanks.

 Taxonomy

 The grey-headed fish eagle is included in the order Accipitriformes and the family Accipitridae, which includes most birds of prey except for the ospreys and falcons.
 Lerner & Mindell placed the grey-headed fish eagle in the subfamily Haliaeetinae, which includes the genera Haliaeetus (sea eagles) It was first described by Horsfield in 1841 as Falco ichthyaetus.
 This paraphyletic group forms a close sister relationship with the subfamily Milvinae (composed of two genera, Milvus and Haliatur), based on the shared trait of basal fusion of the second and third phalanges found only in these two groups.
-Some taxonomic authorities place this species in the monotypic genus Ichthyophaga.
+Some taxonomic authorities place this species in the monotypic genus Icthyophaga.